Christopher Morel Player Props: Cubs vs. Giants

 Christopher Morel At The Plate

-- Morel is batting .247 with three doubles, nine home runs and eight walks.
+- Morel is hitting .259 with three doubles, 10 home runs and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.